kjac/FormEditor/Docs/fields.md

 - Heading - a single line of text.
 - Text paragraph - a paragraph of non-formatted text.
 - Image - an image from the Umbraco media library.
+- Link - a link to a page in the Umbraco content.

 ## The reCAPTCHA field
 Form Editor supports [reCAPTCHA](https://www.google.com/recaptcha/) out of the box.
 However, for it to work you'll need to add your reCAPTCHA keys to the `<appSettings/>` of your site: